maziac/DeZog/documentation/UnitTests.md

 It is recommend to use the sjasmplus assembler but you can also use other assemblers that support macros.

-The [unit_tests.inc](https://raw.githubusercontent.com/maziac/z80-debug/master/documentation/unit_tests.inc) <a href="https://raw.githubusercontent.com/maziac/z80-debug/master/documentation/unit_tests.inc" download target="_blank">Click to Download</a>

-file provides macros in sjasmplus syntax but also in a format that e.g. Savannah's z80asm would understand.
+The [unit_tests.inc](unit_tests.inc) file provides macros in sjasmplus syntax but also in a format that e.g. Savannah's z80asm would understand.

 # Usage